timot3/HackIllinois2020/README.md

 * 'volunteerApp' is a sample usage of our API in an app format.
 It is still very much in progress.
 Essentially, its a mobile version of our `sampleUsage` website written using React Native, an open source mobile framework.

+* `reactComponent` contains code for our custom React component published to NPM.
+This can be easily implemented in your own React projects by simply running the command `npm i volunteer-connect-get-all` and then importing it into your desired .js file.
+Currently it provides a list view of all volunteering events currently in the database, but we hope to expand its functionality in the future.

 ## Documentation
 Check out [`documentation`](documentation.MD) file for more info about this API and how to use it.